-Part of a broader culture of oppositional politics in 1970s Britain, Four Corners and Camerawork (formerly the Half Moon Photography Workshop) championed filmmaking and photography as tools for social engagement and change.
+This major new exhibition explores two radical 1970s arts collectives in London’s East End.
+Four Corners and Camerawork (formerly Half Moon Photography Workshop) championed filmmaking and photography as tools for social change.
 Engaging with grassroots activism and underrepresented cultures, their work inspired a generation of practitioners.